jackdesert/arscca/arscca/templates/opinion/pax-the-great-leveler.md

 The next week you decide to do it again.
 The same 100 cars show up, which makes your job easier.
 You already know the handicaps!
-But this week, instead of 1 trophy to give out there are ten!
+But this week, instead of one trophy to give out there are ten!
 You could give out trophies for overall places 1 through 10.
 OR you could break the 100 cars into groups of 10 each, and offer a trophy to the winner of each.